 While in hard real-time analysis the tasks are assumed to execute for the amount of time that leads to the worst-case scenario, in soft real-time analysis task execution time probability distributions are preferred in order to be able to determine execution time combinations and their likelihoods.
-These distributions can be extracted from performance models [van Gemund 1996] by means of analytic methods or simulation and profiling [van Gemund 2003b; Gautama and van Gemund 2000; Gautama 1998].
+These distributions can be extracted from performance models [van Gemund 1996] by means of analytic methods or simulation, and profiling [van Gemund 2003b; Gautama and van Gemund 2000; Gautama 1998].
 Obviously, the worst-case task execution time model is a particular case of such a stochastic one.

-Let us consider a cheap processor and a task which runs on it.
-The probability density function of the task execution time (ETPDF) on the cheap processor is depicted in Figure 1(a).
+Let us consider a cheap processor and a task that runs on it.
+The probability density function of the task execution time (ETPDF) on the cheap processor is depicted in Figure 1a.
 If the imposed deadline of the task is t, as shown in the figure, then the cheap processor cannot guarantee that the task will always meet its deadline, as the WCET of the task exceeds the deadline.
 If no deadline misses were tolerated, a faster and more expensive processor would be needed.
-The ETPDF of the task on the faster processor is depicted in Figure 1(b).
-In this case, the more expensive processor guarantees that no deadlines are missed.
-However, if a miss deadline ratio of at most 15% is tolerated, then even the cheaper processor would suffice.